 The river route, which follows along the edge of the Battle Creek and Kalamazoo rivers, is perhaps the most popular stretch of the trail.
 This beautifully landscaped section runs through downtown Battle Creek and passes by many points of interest, including the Underground Railroad Sculpture, the W.K.
 Kellogg House, and the historic train depot.

-The northern route will take you on a meandering tour of several points of interest - view disc golf in Irving Park, circle the duck pond in Kolb Park near Kellogg Community College, or stop to cheer on a baseball team or play some sand volleyball at Bailey Park.
-This course has many routes, so you may want to bring along this map or visit the Michigan Trails website to view it on your mobile device.
+The northern route will take you on a meandering tour of several points of interest - play disc golf in Irving Park, circle the duck pond in Kolb Park near Kellogg Community College, or stop to cheer on a baseball team or play some sand volleyball at Bailey Park.
+This northern course has many routes, so you may want to bring along the map you see on this page.

 The first phase of the Calhoun County Trailway was completed in November 2014.
 The 5.28-mile non-motorized multi-use trail connects Battle Creek Linear Park to Historic Bridge Park, traveling through Ott Biological Preserve and Kimball Pines County Park, and intersecting the North Country Trail.
 The 10-foot-wide trail surface is finely crushed and compacted gravel with several scenic stretches of elevated boardwalks.
 This new recreational corridor was developed through the cooperative efforts of the Calhoun County Trailway Alliance and Calhoun County Parks and Recreation.

 When completed, the 40-mile Calhoun County Trailway will continue east from Historic Bridge Park to the Falling Waters Trail in Concord - an important link in the Great Lake-to-Lake Trail that will someday create a continuous bike path from South Haven to Port Huron.